MichaelCorduroy/MichaelCorduroy/README.md

 - I’m @MichaelCorduroy
 - I like birdwatching and skateboarding
-- check me out on michaelcorduroy.com
+- i do stuff on michaelcorduroy.com